Rush is out at a charity event, but he will be back on Monday.

 The scene has not been sealed.

-So by the time the FBI and the NTSB uh sitting in Kiev ever get permission from the rebels uh where this plane crashed to actually go to this site, there will be nothing left.
+So by the time the FBI and the NTSB sitting in Kiev ever get permission from the rebels where this plane crashed to actually go to this site, there will be nothing left.

-Now maybe that sounds familiar to you.
+Now, maybe that sounds familiar to you.

 Maybe that sounds familiar to you.

-Uh and if it does, it should, because it's exactly the same thing that happened with Benghazi.
+And if it does, it should, because it's exactly the same thing that happened with Benghazi.

-With Benghazi, the uh you know, president uh fundraiser said uh that uh he was sending in this acronym and that acronym and all the hot shot acronyms, the FBI were going in to treat Benghazi.
+With Benghazi, the president fundraiser said that he was sending in this acronym and that acronym and all the hotshot acronyms.

-What happened, which is US sovereign territory, US sovereign territory.
+What happened, which is U.S. sovereign territory, U.S. sovereign territory.

-It's no it's American sovereign territory.
+It's American sovereign territory.

-And yet they were not, they were prevented from going in and prevented from getting to the scene, and in effect, everybody and his aunt in Benghazi went through there uh and picked up what they like, including all the information about locals who'd been helping uh the United States.
+And in effect, everybody and his aunt in Benghazi went through there and picked up what they like, including all the information about locals who'd been helping the United States.

 In other words, all the local contacts who'd been providing details on the jihadists and all the rest of it, all their stuff was looted and taken from that facility.